plausible/docs/docs/custom-event-goals.md

 </script>
 ```

+The same code also applies for `<video>` elements.
 Feel free to replace `Media Played` with a more suitable name for your custom event.

 </details>